ssdug/Public-Site/README.markdown

 - IIS Express: http://www.microsoft.com/download/en/details.aspx?id=1038
 - TestDriven.NET*: http://testdriven.net/download.aspx

   * only if you would like to run unit tests in visual studio.

 Once you have the tooling installed and the solution will build in Visual Studio, you are ready to run the site.
-Start by running the RavenDB server located in the packages directory.
+Start by running the RavenDB server located in the packages directory, then fire up the web site project.

 In PowerShell from the root directory of the project: